Xwin-LM/Xwin-LM/Xwin-Coder/DS1000/README.md

 ## Further information

+#### 1. Why hacking the prompt to evaluate?

+DS1000 was designed for pretrained models (or sentence completion models).
+Instruction finetuned models tend to return a complete code, including import, original context code, solution part, example usages and etc. There are no general rules that can extract only the solution part out of this response.

+#### 2. How we evaluate GPT-4 and GPT-3.5-turbo?

-The results of GPT4 and GPT-3.5-turbo is evaluate by prompting the model to : "Only continue after the following prompt: ".
+The results of GPT4 and GPT-3.5-turbo is evaluated by prompting the model to : "Only continue after the following prompt: ". (that is, we want the chat model to act like a pretrained model).
 Because we can not hack the prompt format of openai's models.

-GPT-3.5-turbo failed to follow this instruction in Matplotlib and hence results in a low score.
-If you need those results, please kindly cite this repo.
+#### 3. Why GPT-3.5-turbo is so weak on this benchmark?
+How fair is the comparison?

+Manually checking the genration results, GPT-4 succeeded to follow the instruction (to only continue the prompt) for all examples, which means no unnecessary errors are introduced.
+We believe its results have reference significance.

+GPT-3.5-turbo, on the contrary, failed to do so sometimes.
+Thus mistakes that not relevant to coding ability are introduced.
+It is not fair to say GPT-3.5-turbo is worse than any other models (except GPT-4).

+**However, we believe that DS1000 is a benchmark that makes great engineering sense in the real world.
+If anyone figure out how to evaluate GPT-3.5-turbo on this benchmark well, we are very willing to hear and update our results.**